grafana/k6-docs/src/data/markdown/translated-guides/en/05 Test Types/07-breakpoint-testing.md

 ## Breakpoint testing in k6

 The breakpoint test is straightforward.
-Load slowly ramps up to a considerably high load.
+Load slowly ramps up to a considerably high level.
-It has no plateau load duration, ramp-down, or other steps, and it generally fails before reaching the indicated point.
+It has no plateau, ramp-down, or other step, and it generally fails before reaching the indicated point.

 k6 offers two ways to increase the activity: increasing VUs or increase throughput ([open and closed models](/using-k6/scenarios/concepts/open-vs-closed/)).
 Different from other load test types, which should be stopped when the system degrades to a certain point, breakpoint load increases even as the system starts to degrade.
 That makes it recommendable to use [ramping-arrival-rate](/using-k6/scenarios/executors/ramping-arrival-rate/) for a breakpoint test.

 The test keeps increasing load or VUs until it reaches the defined breaking point or system limits, at which point the test stops or is aborted.